Dental Fillings Montreal

 A quick overview of a dental filling:

 Dental fillings help restore teeth damaged by decay back to their normal function and shape, and help prevent further decay by eliminating areas where bacteria can enter the tooth.
-Dr. Manta will consider a number of factors when choosing which type of tooth 2filling material is best for you; this includes the extent of the repair, whether you have allergies to certain dental materials, where in your mouth the filling is needed and the cost.
+The Seaforth Dental Clinic will consider a number of factors when choosing which type of tooth 2filling material is best for you; this includes the extent of the repair, whether you have allergies to certain dental materials, where in your mouth the filling is needed and the cost.

 We offer 2 types of dental fillings: